saif-mal1k/Salesforce-Notes/2. Admin/chapter 04 Data Security/README.md

 ## Object Level Permissions
   - control access to standard and custom objects.
-  - i.e control permissions to create, read, edit, delete any records on an object.
+  - i.e control permissions to **create, read, edit, delete** any records on an object.
+    - **view all:** the profile user will be able to view all records of the object irrespective of the record level security.
+    - **Modify all:** the profile user will be able to view & edit all records of the object irrespective of the record level security.
   - _controlled through_
     - **profiles** - to manage the objects that users can access and the permissions they have for each object.
       - ``The settings`` in a user’s profile determine whether the user can see a particular app, tab, field, or record type.